emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 block is registered for finalization prevents weak references to that block from being deleted.

-The Memory Pool System finalizes a block by posting a :term:`finalization message` to the :term:`message queue` of the :term:`arena` in which the block was allocated.
+The Memory Pool System finalizes a block by posting a *finalization message* to the :term:`message queue` of the :term:`arena` in which the block was allocated.
+See :ref:`topic-message` for detail of the message mechanism.

 .. note::

-    This design solves problems that result from finalizing directly from the :term:`garbage collector`.
-In particular, the client program's finalization code may need to acquire locks, which could result in deadlock if this happens an an unpredictable time.
+    This design avoids problems that can result from the :term:`garbage collector` calling a function in the client program to do the finalization.
+In such an implementation, if the client program's finalization code needs to acquire locks, an unlucky scheduling of finalization can result in deadlock.
 See Appendix B of [BOEHM02]_.

 The :term:`message type` of finalization messages is :c:func:`mps_message_type_finalization`, and the finalization